mdshakilkhan841/MERM-Authentication/README.md

 - **React.js**: JavaScript library for building user interfaces
 - **Tailwind CSS**: Utility-first CSS framework for styling
+- **shadcn**: Component library for React, providing a set of pre-designed UI components and utilities
 - **Vite**: Fast and lean development environment for modern web projects

 ### Backend